swiftlang/swift-evolution/proposals/testing/XXXX-issue-severity-warning.md

 Thanks to Stuart Montgomery for creating and implementing severity in Swift Testing.

-Thanks to Brian Croom and Jonathan Grynspan for feedback on warnings along the way.
+Thanks to Joel Middendorf, Dorothy Fu, Brian Croom, and Jonathan Grynspan for feedback on severity along the way.